aep/aep.github.io/_posts/2019-02-04-rust-async-without-the-noise.md

 ![](https://pbs.twimg.com/media/DlO8C3zXoAEWGWQ.jpg:large)

 Tokio additonally adds hefty memory requirements by being optimized for web servers.
-It's author is also a strong believer in edge triggered interrupts , although nobody else is.
+Its author is also a strong believer in edge triggered interrupts , although nobody else is.
-It's alot harder to implement a race free edge triggered system and it makes zero performance difference with epoll anyway.
+It's a lot harder to implement a race free edge triggered system and it makes zero performance difference with epoll anyway.
 If you're using tokio in high performance code, get used to
 ```
 futures::task::current().notify()
 ```

-My second biggest complaint (after obesity) with futures/tokio however is that its incredible hard to argue about correctness.
+My second biggest complaint (after obesity) with futures/tokio however is that it's incredibly hard to argue about correctness.
-Where rust removes the massive burden of correctness checking for memory allocations, it adds more burden for external resources.
-Kind of the same mistake java made.
+Where Rust removes the massive burden of correctness checking for memory allocations, it adds more burden for external resources.
+Kind of the same mistake Java made.
-The entire execution engine is hidden in a singleton, cynically probably to make it easier to argue, because thats how theoretical systems like haskell work.
+The entire execution engine is hidden in a singleton, cynically probably to make it easier to argue, because that's how theoretical systems like haskell work.

 this is real code: